dagger/dagger/docs/current/sdk/go/959738-get-started.md

 The `build()` function creates a Dagger client with [`dagger.Connect()`](https://pkg.go.dev/dagger.io/dagger#Connect).
 This client provides an interface for executing commands against the Dagger engine.
 This function is sparse to begin with; it will be improved in subsequent steps.

-Try the Go CI tool by executing the commands below:
+Try the Go CI tool by executing the commands below from the project directory:

 ```shell
 dagger run go run multibuild/main.go